 After collecting fresh eggs (or after unpacking shipped ones), we first candle them – if we see any with cracks, we either toss them or try to save them by sealing the cracks.
 That hasn’t actually worked for us yet, but other people have had luck with candle wax, bandaids, or clear nail polish.
 If any of the eggs are overly dirty, we gently scrape off what we can.
 Keeping the bio film intact as a barrier against contagion is important, so we don’t wash any eggs if we don’t absolutely need to BUT too much poop/dirt can kill the embryos.

 Once we’ve inspected the eggs. we let them sit on the counter for 12-24 hours.
 This allows them to rest and for their temperatures & air cells to stabilize.
 A lot of people think that it makes sense to have the pointy side up – do NOT do this!
-Either lay them on their sides or keep the wider end up.
+Either lay them on their sides (for local eggs) or keep the wider end up (for shipped eggs).
 The wider end contains the air cell that chicks will use while hatching.

 After the waiting period, it’s time to add the eggs to the incubator!
 For shipped eggs, we ALWAYS set them upright in an auto turner, with their pointy sides down.
 For eggs we’ve collected or obtained locally, we will either incubate them upright or on their sides; it just depends which incubator happens to have space available.